 “Alessia has quickly become part of our family and our kids have enjoyed spending time with her.
 She is safety conscious, always happy to help, a great cook and most importantly, fun!” ~ Host family in Maryland about their Italian au pair

 You may already know the benefits of hosting an au pair, but with so many wonderful candidates to choose from, you may want to consider the country and culture your potential au pair will bring to your family.
 As part of our “Country Spotlight” series, today, we focus on Italy — the largest exporter of wine on Earth, the land of the world’s very first pizza, and home to the consumption of 14 billion espresso coffees per year.
-Read on for perks of hosting an au pair from the “Bel Paese” (the beautiful country).
+Read on for the perks of hosting an au pair from the “Bel Paese” (the beautiful country).

 By hosting an au pair from Italy, your little ones will be saying “ciao” and “grazie” before you know it!
 Exposing your children to a native speaker is one of the best ways to boost their second language skills.
 And don’t forget songs – another great, natural way for your children to pick up new vocabulary.
+Music can be an integral part of their language-learning journey, sparking joy and fostering a deep connection with the Italian culture and their au pair.

-Every au pair is excited to experience American holidays (Fourth of July and Halloween tend to be fan favorites!), but it’s always special and rewarding to incorporate an au pair’s holidays and celebrations from their county into yours.
+Every au pair is excited to experience American holidays (the Fourth of July and Halloween tend to be fan favorites!), but it’s always special and rewarding to incorporate an au pair’s holidays and celebrations from their county into yours.
 In Italy, December and January especially are filled with holiday fun, from setting up Nativity Scenes in early December through post-New Year visits from La Befana, a good witch who delivers treats to well-behaved children.
 And don’t forget Panettone, a favorite Italian holiday treat.
 Hosting an Italian au pair can expose your family to new and exciting traditions like these!

 Interested in learning more about hosting an Italian au pair?